Susan Slingluff Hartmann, Executive Director

 Valerie was an almost-undefeated soccer coach for Soccer on the Hill, a Capitol Hill-based soccer organization that she was a part of since 2006.
 She now coaches with the Prince George’s Soccer Initiative’s HMB Soccer Team.
 Valerie is a mom at the Woodall-Meyer household, where she currently lives with her husband, daughter, son and dog.

-Rachel is a Sophomore at the University of Maryland College Park, and is studying History and Communications with a minor in Law and Society.
+Rachel is a Junior at the University of Maryland College Park, and is studying History and Communications with a minor in Law and Society.
 She is on track to graduate from the College of Arts and Humanities in 2025.
-Rachel’s internship with the City-University Partnership consists of researching, producing, and posting the weekly blog post on the College Park Scene Blog as well as promoting local businesses via social media.
+Rachel’s internship with the City-University Partnership consists of researching, producing, and posting weekly blog posts on the College Park Scene Blog as well as promoting local businesses via social media.

 She is currently the Undergraduate Representative for the College of Arts and Humanities Collegiate Council, she serves as Multimedia Chair for her Pre-Law fraternity: Phi Alpha Delta, and is a member of Best Buddies.
 Rachel’s sociability, organization, and creativity will help her advance the Partnerships initiatives and activity.